SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 Browsing for an Application
 --------------------------------------------------------------------------------

-By clicking "App Store" in the menu, the user is shown the catalogue of applications available on SDUCloud.
+By clicking "**App Store**" in the menu, the user is shown the catalogue of applications available on SDUCloud.
 By using the filter options on the right side, the user can limit their possiblities.
-Once the user have found the wanted application, is it possible to add the application to "My Apps" for easy access in the future.
+Once the user have found the wanted application, is it possible to add the application to "**My Apps**" for easy access in the future.
 This is done by hovering above the small bookmark on each application and clicking it.
-Now the bookmark is constantly shown to indicate that this is an application that has been added to "My Apps".
+Now the bookmark is constantly shown to indicate that this is an application that has been added to "**My Apps**".

 .. figure::  images/screens/applications/browse_applications.png